The Generals Highway "Road Between the Parks" is OPEN

 A database of GIS data on the park's fire history is also available.

 These maps and accompanying text show prescribed natural fires, suppressed lightning fires, human-caused wildfires, and planned and completed prescribed burns in Sequoia and Kings Canyon National Parks.
-A bar plot summarizing area burned annually with the Parks since 1921 is shown below.
-The total area burned in 2005, 14,087 acres, was greater than any previous year in the parks for which there are records (back to 1920).
+A bar plot summarizing area burned annually with the Parks since 1968 when our prescribed fire program began is shown below.

 Did You Know?